 A blood sample drawn from a vein in your arm

-In people with chronic kidney disease, the test may be ordered to evaluate the kidneys' continued ability to produce sufficient erythropoietin.
+If you have chronic kidney disease, an EPO test may be ordered to evaluate the kidneys' continued ability to produce enough erythropoietin.
+Testing can help determine whether you should receive erythropoietin replacement therapy.
 If the erythropoietin level is low, erythropoietin replacement therapy may help increase red cell production in the bone marrow.

-Occasionally, an erythropoietin test may be ordered in follow up to CBC results that show an increased number of RBCs, to help determine whether the excess production of RBCs (polycythemia or erythrocytosis) is due to an overproduction of erythropoietin or some other cause (e.g., JAK2 mutation).
+Occasionally, an erythropoietin test may be ordered in follow up to CBC results that show an increased number of RBCs, to help diagnose the cause.
+Testing may help determine whether the excess production of RBCs (polycythemia or erythrocytosis) is due to an overproduction of erythropoietin or some other cause (e.g., JAK2 mutation, bone marrow disorder).

-An erythropoietin (EPO) test may be ordered when a person has anemia that does not appear to be caused by iron deficiency, vitamin B12 or folate deficiency, decreased lifespan of red blood cells (RBCs; hemolysis), or by excessive bleeding.
-It may be ordered when the RBC count, Hemoglobin, and Hematocrit are decreased and the Reticulocyte Count is inappropriately normal or decreased.
+An erythropoietin (EPO) test may be ordered when you have anemia that does not appear to be caused by iron deficiency, vitamin B12 or folate deficiency, decreased lifespan of red blood cells (RBCs; hemolysis), or by excessive bleeding.
+It may be ordered when the RBC count, hemoglobin, and hematocrit are decreased and the reticulocyte count is inappropriately normal or decreased.

-If someone has chronic kidney disease, erythropoietin levels may be ordered when the healthcare practitioner suspects that kidney dysfunction could be associated with a decrease in erythropoietin production.
+If you have chronic kidney disease, erythropoietin levels may be ordered when your healthcare practitioner suspects that kidney dysfunction could be associated with a decrease in erythropoietin production.

-An EPO test may be ordered when a complete blood count reveals that a person has an increased number of RBCs and a high hematocrit and hemoglobin.
+An EPO test may be ordered when a complete blood count shows that you have an increased number of RBCs and a high hematocrit and hemoglobin.

-An EPO test may be ordered when a healthcare practitioner suspects that a person has a bone marrow disorder, such as a myeloproliferative neoplasms (MPNs) or myelodysplastic syndrome (MDS).
+An EPO test may be ordered when a healthcare practitioner suspects that you have a bone marrow disorder, such as a myeloproliferative neoplasms (MPNs) or myelodysplastic syndrome (MDS).

-If a person is anemic and erythropoietin levels are low or normal, then the kidneys may not be producing an appropriate amount of the hormone.
+If you have anemia and erythropoietin levels are low or normal, then your kidneys may not be producing enough EPO.

-If a person is anemic and erythropoietin levels are increased, then the anemia may be due to iron or vitamin deficiency, or a bone marrow disorder.
+If you have anemia and erythropoietin levels are increased, then the anemia may be due to iron or vitamin deficiency, or a bone marrow disorder.

-If a person has too many red blood cells (RBCs) and erythropoietin levels are increased, then it is likely that excess erythropoietin is being produced – either by the kidneys or by other tissues in the body.
+If you have too many red blood cells (RBCs) and erythropoietin levels are increased, then it is likely that excess erythropoietin is being produced – either by your kidneys or by other tissues in your body.
 This condition is called secondary polycythemia.

-If there is excess RBC production and erythropoietin levels are normal or low, then it is likely that the polycythemia has a cause that is independent of erythropoietin production.
+If you have too many RBCs and erythropoietin levels are normal or low, then it is likely that the polycythemia has a cause that is independent of erythropoietin production.
 This condition is called primary polycythemia.